samdarshihawk/Priority-Queue/README.md

 It allows the removal of the element that has highest priority.

 ## In this program :
-an element with the smallest key has the highest priority. if multiple elements have the same priority, then the removal process may arbitrary remove any of those elements.
+An element with the smallest key has the highest priority. if multiple elements have the same priority, then the removal process may arbitrary remove any of those elements.

 ## It supports the following MyPQ<K,V> interface :
 insert(k, v): Creates an entry (element) with key k and value v in the priority queue. min( ): Returns (but does not remove) a priority queue entry (k,v) having minimal key; returns